 We strive to help and strengthen one another in our spiritual development and in our search for a better understanding of God’s will.

 There are many ways to contribute to the wonder and power of Quaker worship.
+In 2020 and 2021, we’ve been meeting in a hybrid way.
+Some Friends join the meeting via Zoom and others attend in an open hut located on the property of one of our Friends.
+We welcome you at either location.
 Below are guidelines for you to consider while you worship with us.

 Listening in Meeting for Worship, the bedrock of Quaker spirituality, requires us to center, or settle, into the silence in expectant waiting for the comfort, guidance, awareness, insight, or direction of the Inner Teacher.

 Vocal Ministry comes from God out of collective silent worship.
 It is an opening from the Spirit with meaning beyond self.
 It is not a discussion, not a debate.
 Wait in stillness after a message, allowing silence to be fully established, so all may have time to find the Spirit within.

 Giving Thanks for the hour spent in presence of God and among Friends is a common practice.

 Take part in fellowship and other Meeting activities.